n-car/ftp-multi-srv/README.md

 If certificate or key read fails, TLS is disabled (server continues).

 ## 12. Passive Mode (PASV)
-Configure a narrow port range (`pasv.min`–`pasv.max`) and ensure firewall/NAT forwards it.
+Configure a narrow port range (`pasv.min`-`pasv.max`) and ensure firewall/NAT forwards it.
 Set `pasv.url` when behind NAT so clients receive the correct external address.

 ## 13. Hot Reload
 Run with `--watch` to automatically reload when any of the three JSON config files change.
 On validation error the previous server instance stays active.